zonotope/zanmi/README.md

 # zanmi
 [![Clojars Project](https://img.shields.io/clojars/v/zanmi.svg)](https://clojars.org/zanmi)

-An HTTP identity service built on [buddy](https://github.com/funcool/buddy).
+An HTTP identity service based on JWT auth tokens, and built on [buddy](https://github.com/funcool/buddy).
 Authenticate users while managing their passwords and auth tokens independently of the apps or services they use.